-Conducting yourself properly in public is important in Dubai, especially with regard to members of the opposite sex.
+- Gender-based segregation in public transport: Conducting yourself properly in public is important in Dubai, especially with regard to members of the opposite sex.
 In public transport, it's recommended that women seek the front section of the bus that is specifically for them.
-Sometimes, sitting beside a member of the opposite sex can be misinterpreted as flirtatious behaviour.
+Sometimes, sitting beside a member of the opposite sex can be misinterpreted as flirtatious behavior.

 Note: Don't put your feet on seats as it is considered disrespectful.

 - Take safaris ONLY with experienced guides: Safety measures extend to desert safaris around Dubai as well.
 It's best to avoid embarking on such safaris without an experienced guide.
 Conduct some research online or through word-of-mouth before using the services of any tour operators because some companies value profits over security.
 Desert safaris can be dangerous without proper measures like speed limits, seatbelts, and protective gear in the case of quad biking.
 In recent years, there have been discussions about children on these rides as many tour operators do not have proper safety equipment in their sizes.

 Women and Couples Safety in DubaiDubai is a cosmopolitan city, and for the most part, women are quite safe.
 There are separate counters and queues for women in most parts of the city.
 You can walk on the streets without worrying about any potential threats.
 Sexual harassment is admittedly still a problem, but there are very few cases when leering and catcalls have turned into threatening actions against women.
 Dubai Police are strict about sexual harassment, so threats about calling the police usually work against these harassers.